-For submix channel strips, the menu below the Send knobs shows where the submix is routed, which you can set to a pair of main outputs (Stereo Output > Out 1,2-31,32) or a single main output (Mono Output > Out 1-32).
+For submix channel strips, the menu below the Send knobs shows where the submix is routed, which you can set to a pair of master outputs (Stereo Output > Out 1,2-31,32) or a single master output (Mono Output > Out 1-32).

-Click M to mute the main output or submix.
+Click M to mute the master output or submix.